2013 Oddset Hockey Games

-The 2013 Oddset Hockey Games was played between 6–10 February 2013.
+The 2013 Oddset Hockey Games was played between 6 and 10 February 2013.
 The Czech Republic, Finland, Sweden and Russia played a round-robin for a total of three games per team and six games in total.
 Five of the matches were played in the Malmö Arena in Malmö, Sweden, and one match in the Ice Palace in Saint Petersburg, Russia.
 Finland won the tournament for the fourth time.
 The tournament was part of the 2012–13 Euro Hockey Tour.